AvironSoftware/DeepEvalSharpSite/docs/metrics/CustomMetric.md

 ## Notes

 - You can extend the `MetricConfiguration` base class to pass additional flags or control scoring behavior.
-- You can mix and match any existing DeepEvalSharp metrics within a custom metric.
+- You can mix and match any existing EvalSharp metrics within a custom metric.